The Unjournal · Pivotal Questions Initiative

 1. Is the linear WELLBY reliable enough?

 Can we treat a 1-point improvement in life satisfaction as meaning the same thing for different people and starting points?[7]This is the "cardinality" assumption: that scale intervals are equal (3→4 = 7→8).
 Without it, summing WELLBYs across people is invalid.
 Evidence is mixed—some studies suggest diminishing sensitivity at higher levels.
 Does improving one person's wellbeing from 1→3 equal improving two people's wellbeing from 1→2?
 Does a move from 3→4 mean the same as 7→8?
-Where is the "neutral point"[8]The neutral point is the life satisfaction level representing neither positive nor negative welfare—essentially the boundary between "life worth living" and "suffering."
-Estimates range from 2-5 on the 0-10 scale.
-Peasgood et al. (2018) tentatively estimate ~2. on the scale?
+Where is the "neutral point"[8]The neutral point is where wellbeing is neither positive nor negative.
+Why it matters: If we weight gains below vs. above this threshold differently, its location directly affects which interventions look most cost-effective—and it affects DALY-WELLBY conversion.
+Estimates: 2-5 on 0-10 scale... [click for more] on the scale?
 Does any of this matter—is the linear WELLBY likely to yield similar recommendations as other methods when comparing interventions?

 2. How should we convert between DALYs/QALYs and WELLBYs?